 The HIT-TB project is a collaboration between the FNIH and the National Institute of Allergy and Infectious Diseases, along with academic institutions in the United Kingdom and South Africa, and is supported by a grant from the Bill & Melinda Gates Foundation.
 Its focus is on combating tuberculosis, which infects one-third of the world’s population.

-The “Vector-based Control of Transmission: Discovery Research” program is an extension of the Grand Challenges in Global Health initiative, aimed at establishing a pipeline of innovative new tools that will be safe, easily deployed, effective and sustainable for u
+The “Vector-based Control of Transmission: Discovery Research” program is an extension of the Grand Challenges in Global Health initiative, aimed at establishing a pipeline of innovative new tools that will be safe, easily deployed, effective and sustainable for use in the control of mosquito-borne diseases.
+A 5-year $25 million grant was awarded to the FNIH in 2009 by the Bill & Melinda Gates Foundation.
+The program has subsequently been extended to 2016 with additional funding.

 This project aims to address a fundamental problem blocking the development of a successful HIV-1 vaccine.
 The goal is to understand how best to design T cell immunogens to address the broad genetic diversity of HIV-1.